30 Things to Do in Pacific Beach San Diego

 You’ll find it at the end of Garnet Avenue, the main street in Pacific Beach, which is home to loads of casual shops, restaurants, and bars.

 Midway down the pier on your right is a good spot to watch surfers.
 You can whale-watch (January is the best month for spotting gray whales), catch a sunset, or catch a fish at the far end of the pier.
-There’s a bait shop on Crystal Pier, and you don’t need a fishing license here.
+There’s a bait shop on Crystal Pier.
+California doesn’t require a fishing license on public piers, though Crystal Pier’s classification has been debated, so bringing a license is the safe bet.

 5. Stay over the Water